MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility: Experiments

-Table~\ref{tab:benchmark} shows the results in the PointNav and SocialNav benchmarks.
-From the results, we can draw 4 key observations.
+\paragraph{Results.} Table~\ref{tab:benchmark} shows the results in the PointNav and SocialNav benchmarks.
+We can draw two key observations from the results.
 1) The tasks are far from being solved.
 The highest success rates are only $66\%$ and $36\%$ for PointNav and SocialNav tasks achieved by the baselines, indicating the difficulty of these tasks in the urban environments composed by MetaUrban.
 Note that these benchmarks are built on a medium level of object and dynamic density; increasing the density will further degrade the performances shown in ablation studies.
 2) Models trained on MetaUrban-12K have strong generalizability in unseen environments.
-With zero-shot testing, models can still achieve $41\%$ and $26\%$ success rates on average for PointNav and SocialNav tasks.
+With unseen evaluation, models can still achieve $41\%$ and $26\%$ success rates on average for PointNav and SocialNav tasks.
 These results are strong since the models generalize to not only unseen objects and layouts but also unseen dynamics of environmental agents.
 It demonstrates that the compositional nature of MetaUrban, supporting the coverage of a large spectrum of complex urban scenes, can successfully empower generalization ability to the trained models.
-3) SocialNav is much harder than PointNav due to the dynamics of the mobile environmental agents.
-On average, the success rate decreases by $15\%$ from PointNav to SocialNav, indicating that dynamic agents, such as pedestrians, vulnerable road users, and other agents common in urban scenes, present significant challenges to the trained agent.
-4) Safe RL remarkably improves the safety property at the expense of effectiveness.
-Among all tasks and settings, the safe RL models achieve the best performance in the Cumulative Cost, indicating that these models are successful at avoiding collision with pedestrians and objects.
-However, the success rate and SPL or SNS decrease accordingly, indicating future efforts to balance the safety and effectiveness of agents in complex urban scenes.
+In addition, other interesting observations include: SocialNav is much harder than PointNav due to the dynamics of the mobile environmental agents, and Safe RL remarkably improves the safety properties at the expense of effectiveness.